With Election Day fast approaching, college students must decide who and what to cast their ballots for.

 Besides the presidential race, potential congress members will fight for seats in the House of Representatives.

-Residents of Ouachita Parish will vote for different representatives based on their place of residence.
-Voters living in Monroe will select the representative of the 5th congressional district, while those in the surrounding areas will choose members for the 4th district.
+Residents of Northeast Louisiana will vote for different representatives based on their place of residence.
+Voters living in Ouachita Parish will select the representative of the 5th congressional district, while those living in nearby Union Parish will choose members for the 4th district.

 House Speaker Mike Johnson will run for reelection to represent Louisiana’s 4th congressional district, facing opposition from Republican candidate Joshua Morrott.